rjfreaks/Bank-Marketing-Classification/README.md

-# 📊 Bank Marketing Classification Project
+# 📊 Bank Marketing Classification

 Welcome to the **Bank Marketing Classification** project!
 This project aims to predict whether a client will subscribe to a term deposit based on various demographic and campaign-related features using machine learning techniques.